MarcelinaWojnarowska/My-Notebook/README.md

-# MyNotebook łączenie z bazą danych mysql
+# MyNotebook connecting to the mysql database